getodk/aggregate/cloud-config/azure/README.md

   Give your VM a name in the `Virtual Machine name` field.

   Select a region.

+  It's recommended to choose a region that's close to the location where data is going to be collected.

   Select `Ubuntu Server 18.04 LTS` from the `Image` dropdown.

-  Change the size of the Vm according to your Aggregate needs.
+  Change the size of the VM according to your Aggregate needs.

+  A minimum setup would involve having 1 vCPU and 2GiB of RAM, although you should review your requirements and choose a bigger instance type according to your specific needs.

 - Review the Administrator Account section.